thoughtbot/guides/ios/README.md

 Follow the normal [Code Review guidelines](/code-review/).
 When reviewing others' iOS work, look in particular for:

-- Review that ViewControllers are adhering to SRP
+- Review that ViewControllers are adhering to the Single Responsibility Principle
 - Watch for CoreData thread boundary violations
 - Watch for potential retain cycles with blocks
 - Ensure that methods that require parameters are using `NSParameterAssert()`